eravau/belgian-azerty/README.md

 It will match most of the external Windows keyboards with Belgian azerty layout though.

 - Windows key acts as Command Key
-- AltGr key acts as Option key
+- AltGr and Alt key acts as Option key
 - **¨** and **^** keys are properly working in combination with other characters for instance **ë** and **ê**

 ## Example picture of usb-keyboard with BE-azerty layout